 About us The Humane Society of Lawton - Comanche County has received many calls from people who are under the impression that our organization is affiliated with the City Animal Shelter.
 Hence, we wish to clarify the mission, goals and objectives of our organization.

 The Humane Society operates on tax-deductable donations, membership dues, and fundraisers.
 Our organization receives no public funds, and has no formal affiliation with the Lawton Animal Shelter.
 Our primary mission is to educate the public about the necessity of spaying and neutering their domestic pets, and to assist those individuals who are low income and have limited resources to spay and neuter their companion animals.
+Unfortunately, we are not receiving Grants for this program so we can not help with Neutering and Spaying at this time.
+Sorry for the inconvenience.
 We are NOT primarily a rescue organization because we do not own or operate a shelter.
 However, we do have some animals which are available for adoption, that are being kept in local foster homes.
-We require an adoption application to ensure that these animals are placed into good homes, and an adoption fee of $85.00 for cats and $100.00 for dogs, which goes to defray the expense of sterilization, vaccinations and fostering.
+We require an adoption application to ensure that these animals are placed into good homes, and an adoption fee of $90.00 for cats and $125.00 for dogs, which goes to defray the expense of sterilization, vaccinations and fostering.

 The City Animal Shelter euthanizes over 4300 cats and doges each year.
 These numbers should be of great concern to the citizens of Lawton because not only is it inhumane, but it is also a vast waste of taxpayer dollars.
 These unfortunate animals die because their owners do not have them spayed or neutered and abandon them without concern for the suffering that they will endure as they struggle to survive.